 \autoref{fig:d2_samples} and \autoref{tab:quant_metrics} present qualitative and quantitative results, respectively.
 Unlike Dataset~1, the visual consistency of MM-Fi—fixed subject position and minimal background variation—enables the baseline model to perform well, particularly in terms of RMSE and SSIM.
 This reflects its ability to memorize low-variance visual features through direct pixel supervision.

 However, the proposed method outperforms the baseline in FID, indicating superior perceptual quality.
 When evaluation is restricted to regions containing human subjects, the RMSE and SSIM differences narrow, while the FID advantage of the proposed model approximately doubles.
 Qualitative analysis suggests the baseline model tends to produce artifacts and anatomically implausible outputs.
+The CSI2Image model is significantly underfit, and likely requires architecture tuning to work well with the higher resolution used in this work.
 In contrast, the latent-space model yields more coherent representations of salient features.